 Tra’mayne Bondurant is playing on another level right now.
 The junior recorded his third interception in two games, returning it for his second defensive touchdown of the season.
 He also added four tackles, one of which was a sack, and now has more touchdowns than the Arizona passing offense.
 Jared Tevis added four tackles.

 Special Teams: B

 It was a much better game for the Arizona special teams.
 Jake Smith made 3-of-4 field goals and all seven of his extra points, setting a single-game points record for an Arizona kicker with 16.
 He made kicks of 41, 29 and 30 yards, while missing a 39-yard attempt.
 Johnny Jackson handled punt return duties, muffing one, but returning five for 59 yards.

 Rich Rodriguez showed a lot more of his playbook, but the Wildcats still ran the ball 68 times compared to 21 pass attempts.
 Rodriguez is going to have to figure out a way to establish the passing game if the Wildcats want to see continued offensive success.

 Previous Report Cards: NAU

 Tags: 2013 Football Report Cards Arizona Wildcats B.J.
-Denker Daniel Jenkins Dwight Melvin Featured Follow Garic Wharton Index Jake Fischer Jake Smith Jared Baker Jared Tevis Javelle Allen Johnny Jackson Justin Washington Ka'deem Carey Kirifi Taula Kylan Butler Marquis Flowers Nate Phillips Popular Reggie Gilbert Rich Rodriguez Samajie Grant Scooby Wright Sione Tuihalamaka Tevin Hood
+Denker Daniel Jenkins Dwight Melvin Follow Garic Wharton Index Jake Fischer Jake Smith Jared Baker Jared Tevis Javelle Allen Johnny Jackson Justin Washington Ka'deem Carey Kirifi Taula Kylan Butler Marquis Flowers Nate Phillips Reggie Gilbert Rich Rodriguez Samajie Grant Scooby Wright Sione Tuihalamaka Tevin Hood